marekskopal/orm/README.md

 ### Delete

-You can create insert entities using `Delete` builder.
+You can delete entities using `Delete` builder.
 Cascade delete is currently not supported.

 ```php
 $user = $queryProvider->select(User::class)